oldmill1/squire/README.md

 4. **Auto-save**: Your work is automatically saved as you type.
 The save notification shows when your last change was saved.

-5. **Mode switching**: Remember that `Escape` always returns you to script mode, where you can use shortcuts and commands.
+5. **Mode switching**: Remember that `Escape` always returns you to normal mode, where you can use shortcuts and commands.

 ## Technical Details